 Commandment #3: Don’t stare

-This is pretty straight forward, but don’t creepily stare at anyone.
+This is pretty straightforward, but don’t creepily stare at anyone.
 This is a huge cultural norm.
 Spaniards won’t really care to look at you twice, topless or nude.
-This honestly takes a lot of awkardness away from everything.
+This honestly takes a lot of awkwardness away from everything.

 Topless is so normalized you’ll see moms hanging out with their kids having a normal beach day topless.
 If you find it weird, that’s your opinion.
 They are super laid back about this kind of stuff.